dpasca/portfolio/proj_xpsvr.md

 originally wrote for mobile games, and that I later expanded for PC GPUs and OpenGL 4.5.

-See more details on the [XPSVR's blog](https://xpsvr.com/tag/flightsim).
+See more details on the [XPSVR's blog](https://xpsvr.com).

+The flight dynamics, guidance, and avionics knowledge from this project is what [OVERSWEEP](#oversweep) is built on today.

 #### My work on the project